 Being still.
 We come upon a pool in which bubbles break forth from a white sand bottom, a natural spring that rushes through mossy rocks to the creek.
 There are strangely no mayfly or even caddisfly larvae under the rocks, but the water temperature does feel warmer than the main creek.
 Here we go to separate places that call us, and sit waiting for the landscape, the families of trees, the fold of the mountains, the sky, to accept us, before investigated our space with each of our senses.
 Returning we share our perceptions, many in common.
 The moving threads of shining fine cobwebs in the breeze; the complex and beautiful spreading of plant life arrayed in deference to the sun, each in its own delicate form accommodating each other; bird song…

 Then onward, quietly, using the Native American silent fox walk, now through more recent forest as indicated by many young pine trees.
-It is Sunday when hunting is banded.
-But still the shots ring out.
-We blow a shrill whistle and they cease, at least for a while.

 Expressing stillness.
 Again we find separated spaces.
 This time, on the theme “all is one,” we draw, photograph and write our connection.
 (How could we do otherwise?)
 The sun is low and reflecting very brightly.
 A shape depicted by several of us is a horizontal circle with a growing form emerging from the center.